Smoothieware/Smoothie-video-tutorials/005-providing-logic-power/synopsis.md

 Another way is to install the voltage regulator on your board.
 This will take the 12 or 24v power provided to the stepper motors, and convert it to 5V. [http://smoothieware.org/voltageregulator].
 It requires soldering the component {show}.

 These are the three ways to power your microcontroller.

+You need to power the microcontroller using at least one of those methods.

 Once it is powered, you can start configuring and talking to it.

 ### Troubleshooting